Deadlock detection in Distributed systems

 In the distributed approach different nodes work together to detect deadlocks.
-No single point failure (that is the whole system is dependent on one node if that node fails the whole system crashes) as workload is equally divided among all nodes.
+No single point failure (that is the whole system is dependent on one node if that node fails the whole system crashes) as the workload is equally divided among all nodes.
 The speed of deadlock detection also increases.

 - Hierarchical approach –

-This approach is the most advantageous approach.
+This approach is the most advantageous.
 It is the combination of both centralized and distributed approaches of deadlock detection in a distributed system.
-In this approach, some selected nodes or cluster of nodes are responsible for deadlock detection and these selected nodes are controlled by a single node.
+In this approach, some selected nodes or clusters of nodes are responsible for deadlock detection and these selected nodes are controlled by a single node.

 Can deadlocks be prevented in distributed systems?